 - The university is legally bound to protect the health and privacy information of individual faculty, staff, and students.
 Privacy laws prevent us from identifying anyone on this list.

 - The totals may include reports from individuals who have not been on campus recently, there may be delays in reporting, and the totals may even include individuals who have recovered.

 - Official numbers of confirmed cases of COVID-19 within the state of Georgia (as reported to the Georgia Department of Public Health) can be found online in the COVID-19 Daily Status Report.

-After completing the 11th week of the Fall 2021 semester, the report below indicates another decrease with zero confirmed and 10 self-reported cases last week.
+Headed into the summer, the report below indicates zero university-confirmed cases and just 2 self-reported cases logged last week.

 After 10 consecutive weeks of total cases reported at 25 cases or fewer, this is the final public posting of the University’s COVID-19 Exposure and Health Alert numbers.

 Recognizing that COVID-19 vaccines and booster shots offer safe, effective protection, we continue to urge all students, faculty, staff and visitors to get vaccinated either on campus or with a local provider.
 Georgia Southern offers Pfizer, Moderna and Johnson & Johnson COVID-19 vaccines.